ArnavModi-MSIT/Retail-Demand-Forecasting/README.md

 Lag features (1/7/14/28 days), rolling mean/std (7/14/30 days), cyclical calendar encoding, price/promo/competition covariates — all derived strictly from `t-1` or earlier.

 **Multi-model training**
 Choice of XGBoost (with `RandomizedSearchCV` + `TimeSeriesSplit` hyperparameter search), LightGBM (fast defaults, used for the live demo), or Random Forest — evaluated against a naive 7-day baseline.
+LightGBM was chosen as the default for the deployed application specifically because it trains significantly faster than XGBoost's hyperparameter search on the memory-constrained free-tier instance, at comparable accuracy.

 **Recursive multi-day forecasting, optimized for speed** Forecasting 28+ days ahead recursively (each day's prediction feeds the next day's lag features) was originally an O(n²) operation, re-running full feature engineering on a growing history at every step.
 It has been rewritten to compute lag/rolling features directly from a NumPy buffer in O(1) per step, reducing forecast runtime from approximately 40 minutes to approximately 12 seconds at scale.